NeonDaniel/OpenVoiceOS/documentation/customizing.md

 ## Adding Extra Files
 Additional files can be arbitrarily added to the image by placing them in `buildroot-external/rootfs-overlay`.

+## Adding Packages
+Additional packages may be added to `buildroot-external/package`.
+An added Python package should have a `Config.in`, `{package}.mk`, and optionally a `{package}.hash` file.
+The `.mk` file contains references to where the package should be built from.
+The `Config.in` file contains config for the build system.
+The `hash` file is optional, but recommended to catch corrupted downloads or potential MITM attacks.

 ## SSH Login Message
 To change what is printed in the terminal when logging in, `buildroot-external/rootfs-overlay/home/mycroft/cli_login.sh`